sudhanshu27/React-Task-Zepto/README.md

-# Task Design and implement a chip component with following specifications.
+# Task: Design and implement a chip component with following specifications.
 ***Specifications***
 1. When you click on the input field, a list of items will appear.
 2. As you type, the list should show only items that match what you're typing.